Calories Burned Box Jumps in Denver, CO

 Climate Impact on Calorie Burn in Denver

 Denver, Colorado has a continental climate with an average annual temperature of 50°F and 7 months suitable for outdoor exercise.
-When doing box jumps here, your body expends approximately +3% more energy than it would in standard lab conditions (68-72°F).
-This means a 160 lb person burns ~299 calories in 30 minutes instead of the standard ~290 calories.
+For box jumps here, Calorique uses a +3% planning adjustment because non-neutral temperatures can change effort, hydration needs, clothing, and thermoregulation.
+A 160 lb person estimates about 299 calories in 30 minutes with this adjustment.

 Calorie Burn by Duration (Denver)